Saron-06/100hires-portfolio/content-sample.md

 But the shift is not just about speed.
 It is about confidence.
 Many small brand owners know their product deeply but struggle to articulate it.
-AI gives them a starting point — a first draft they can react to, edit, and shape into something that actually sounds like them.
+AI gives them a starting point, a first draft they can react to, edit, and shape into something that actually sounds like them.